pvedu/photovoltaic/README.rst

 nmfeV() converts the energy of a photon from electron volts to a nm.

 This follows the conventions of other python functions such as strfdatetime.

+The library is designed to be as simple as possible and an "algorithm that runs".
+As such, most of the library is unashamedly procedural for simplicity.
+The syntax of object orientated code varies from language to language.